mavame/accessible-submenu/README.md

 ### `focusFirstLink`
 `boolean`, defaults to `true`

-Whether or not to focus the first link when the flyout opens
+Whether or not to focus the first link when the submenu opens

 ### `onOpen`
 `function`, defaults to `null`

 Function to run when the menu is opened.
-Will recieve the instance as first argument.
+Will receive the instance as first argument.

 ### `onClose`
 `function`, defaults to `null`

 Function to run when the menu is opened.
-Will recieve the instance as first argument.
+Will receive the instance as first argument.

 ### `stylingClass`

-The top level list item will get this class when the flyout is open (for extra styling)
+The top level list item will get this class when the submenu is open (for extra styling)

 ## Methods

 ### `AccessibleSubmenu.open()`

-This method can be used to programatically open the menu.
+This method can be used to programmatically open the menu.

 ### `AccessibleSubmenu.close()`

-This method can be used to programatically close the menu.`
+This method can be used to programmatically close the menu.`

 ## Examples